 The browser you are using is out of date and may not support all of the features of this website.
 Please update your browser to a modern browser that supports HTML5.

-AMERICUS (Sept.
-2, 2014)—Harold Isaacs, Ph.D., professor emeritus of history at Georgia Southwestern State University, has edited "Prioritizing the Future: Continuity and Change in the Global South in the 21st Century," the Spring 2014 issue of Journal of Third World Studies (JTWS).
-The Journal is published by the Association of Third World Studies, Inc. (ATWS).
+AMERICUS (April 27, 2015) – Harold Isaacs, Ph.D., professor emeritus of history at Georgia Southwestern State University, has edited “Third World Problems and Issues in the Age of Globalization,” the Fall 2014 issue of the Journal of Third World Studies (JTWS), published by the Association of Third World Studies (ATWS).

 AMERICUS (April 21, 2015) — Sixty-six years ago Barbara Byrd came to Americus from Atlanta to enroll in what is now Georgia Southwestern State University (GSW).
 She and her husband of 64 years, Earl Gammage, have been very active in the community as well as with GSW and South Georgia Technical College (SGTC).
 They made their eighth significant contribution to this area’s “Two Great Choices – One Great Community” campaign recently.

 PLAINS, Ga.
 (April 21, 2015)--From a very early age, President Jimmy Carter held an appreciation for the natural world that surrounded him on his father’s 360-acre farm.
 Growing up without electricity, President Carter would have witnessed many wonderful and crystal clear views of the night sky.
 To celebrate National Park Week as well as participate in the National Park Service’s Centennial “Find Your Park” campaign, we are excited to host our first ever astronomy event at the Jimmy Carter Boyhood Farm.